top of page

 • Oct 26

-Stained glass is one of the most distinctive and beautiful features of Glasgow’s historic homes, especially in traditional tenements and Victorian villas.
-However, original stained glass is usually single-glazed, which means cold draughts, heat loss and poor insulation are common.
-Many homeowners believe that upgrading to double glazing means removing their original stained glass entirely — but this is no longer the case.
+Stained glass is one of the most striking architectural features found throughout Glasgow’s traditional tenements, Victorian villas and conservation-area homes.
+However, original stained glass is almost always single-glazed, leading to heat loss and poor insulation.
+Many homeowners assume that upgrading to double glazing means sacrificing their original stained glass — but that is no longer the case.

-Through a specialist process called encapsulation, the original stained glass can be sealed inside a new double-glazed unit, preserving the heritage design while delivering the warmth, comfort and efficiency of modern glazing.
+Thanks to a specialist process known as conservation stained glass encapsulation, original stained glass can now be protected inside a new double-glazed unit, preserving heritage design while significantly improving warmth, comfort and energy efficiency.

-Why Conservation Stained Glass Encapsulated into Double-Glazed Units Is Ideal for Homes in Glasgow’s Period Properties
+Why Conservation Stained Glass Double Glazing Is Ideal for Glasgow’s Period Homes

 What Is Stained Glass Encapsulation and How Does It Work?